mathspp/mathspp/pages/02.blog/00.tags/code-review/blog.md

 title: "Code review blog articles"
 ---

-# “CODE REVIEW” tag

-## Articles where we explore the elegance of a piece of code
+# Articles where we explore the elegance of a piece of code

 <table class="stats-table">